mysto/java-fpe/README.md

 ## Testing

-There are official [test vectors](http://csrc.nist.gov/groups/ST/toolkit/examples.html) for FF3 provided by NIST, which are used for testing in this package.
+There are official [test vectors](https://csrc.nist.gov/csrc/media/projects/cryptographic-standards-and-guidelines/documents/examples/ff3samples.pdf) for FF3 provided by NIST, which are used for testing in this package.

+To run unit tests on this implementation, including all test vectors from the NIST specification, run the command:

+  1. `gradle test`

 ## Code Example